pragma-/pbot/doc/Admin.md

 list all users from all channels, including global users.

 ## User capabilities
 PBot uses a user-capability system to control what users can and cannot do.
+User-capabilities provides fine-grained permissions over various PBot functionality.

 ### Introduction
 For example, imagine a user named alice. alice has no capabilities granted yet.